Keto Pumpkin Mousse is a four-ingredient no-bake dessert recipe. Use it to fill a pumpkin mousse pie.

-Keto Pumpkin Mousse is a four-ingredient no-bake dessert recipe that’s super easy to make.
+Keto Pumpkin Mousse an easy to make is a four-ingredient no-bake dessert recipe.

 Even better, it’s not just for those on the keto diet!